markwilde33/CI-project-three/README.md

 1. Click on the "Play Quiz" button and verify the play quiz page is loaded.
 2. Click on the "Play Riddle" link in the navbar and verify the play quiz page is loaded.
 3. Click on the "Leaderboard" link in the navbar and verify the leaderboard page is loaded.
-4. Click on the "Logout" link in the navbar and verify the user is logged out and taken to the login page.
+4. Click on the "Logout" link in the navbar and verify the user is logged out and taken to the index page.
 5. Verify that images and riddle rules are being displayed.